ecfesa/esp32-temperature-sensor/README.md

    You can install these libraries using the Arduino Library Manager (`Sketch` > `Include Library` > `Manage Libraries...`).

 ## File Descriptions

-- `main.cpp`
+- `main.ino`
   - Contains the setup and main loop of the program.
-Initializes Wi-Fi, MQTT, and handles the temperature monitoring loop.
+Initializes Wi-Fi and MQTT, and handles the temperature monitoring loop.

 - `WiFiManagerWrapper.h`
   - Declares functions for initializing and checking the Wi-Fi connection.